PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/1-stair-step/README.md

 :::tip
-You are not limited to using javascript of course.
-You can see a large selection of code snippet for this very same request [right here](https://prestashop-billing.stoplight.io/docs/api-gateway/533ffe47d3f3a-set-the-quantity-of-a-subscription-item) in the "Request Sample" box in the right column.
+You are not limited to using JavaScript of course.
+You can see a large selection of code snippets for this very same request [right here](https://prestashop-billing.stoplight.io/docs/api-gateway/533ffe47d3f3a-set-the-quantity-of-a-subscription-item) in the "Request Sample" box in the right column.
 :::
 Upon receiving a `200` response containing a body of the following snippet, the subscription will be updated, and the next invoice will reflect this new information.
 ```json